Wren Society Explained

 Traditions

-The society is thought to meet late at night on the grounds of the original college.[3]
+The society is thought to meet late at night on campus in the Wren Building.[6]
 Its motto is "Latin: Veritas e Aequitas" or "Trust from Equity", and is featured on its crest, along with the founding date of 1832.

 Membership

 The Wren Society invites or 'taps' members based on their academics, service, and leadership within the college community.
-Membership in the society is steeped in secrecy but is rumored to consist of a select number of upperclassmen leaders from all walks of campus life.
-Member decide whether to reveal their connection to the Wren Society at graduation or upon their death.
+Membership in the Wren Society is confidential but is rumored to consist of a select number of upperclassmen leaders from all walks of campus life.

 Notes and References